Guerrero Chimalli

 Guerrero Chimalli (/es/; "Shield Warrior") is an outdoor steel sculpture by Enrique "Sebastián" Carbajal, installed along Bordo de Xochiaca Avenue, in Chimalhuacán, State of Mexico.
-It is a 60 m artwork that depicts an Indigenous warrior holding a Chīmalli (a type of shield) and a mace.
+It is a 60-meter (197 ft) artwork that depicts an Indigenous warrior holding a Chīmalli (a type of shield) and a mace.
 The plinth serves as a museum and the sculpture has an observation deck.
 Excluding their plinths, it is slightly taller than the Statue of Liberty, in the United States.